Flexksx/distributed_mafia_platform/README.md

 ### Endpoints

-Comprehensive REST API for user management, currency transactions, device tracking, and access event monitoring.
+User-centric REST API for user management, currency transactions, device tracking, and access event monitoring.
+All endpoints are organized around users as the primary resource.

 ### User Endpoints